#Article

 Employees, employers, and even health care providers or legal professionals can take part in these scams.

-How Common is Workers' Comp Fraud and What's the Cost?
+How Common is Workers' Comp Fraud and What Does It Cost?

 According to the National Insurance Crime Bureau (NICB), workers’ compensation fraud is the fastest-growing type of insurance fraud, costing approximately $7.2 billion per year.